asgharrazavi/msm_analysis_scripts/hDAT_Na_SREP/tica_files/README.md

 </br >

-`img_trajs_on_tica.pdf` shows how simulation is evolving during simulation time for several trajectories in which Na+/Na2 eventually is released to the intracellular environment.
+`img_trajs_on_tica.pdf` shows how tICA landscape is explored during simulation time for several trajectories in which Na+/Na2 eventually is released to the intracellular environment.

 </br >